Datttta/My_Notes/New words.md

 3. workshop
 4. pick up (if you there pick up)
 5. handcrank
+6. vacancies
-6. scrappers
+7. scrappers
-7. scrapyard
+8. scrapyard
-8.  lay off
+9.  lay off
-9. resume
+10. resume
-10. hone in
+11. hone in
-11. referral
+12. referral
-12. spayed
+13. spayed